-Mission: The mission of this program is to prepare students for employment as medium and heavy-duty truck or bus technicians.
+Mission: The mission of this program is to prepare and instruct students for an advanced and proficient level employment as Diesel truck and equipment technicians.

 Students must complete Diesel Systems Technician 1 or demonstrate mastery of the program outcomes prior to enrollment in Diesel Systems Technician 2.